“I don’t listen to music!”.

 With a difference.
 I sensed a genuine love for the craft transpiring in every talk, every whispers in the halls, auditoriums, food courts, jam rooms.
 No attitude, no posture.
 Let’s talk about the jam room.
 A desk full of hardware gears, synths, drum boxes, controllers, accessible to all.
 People enter the room, play together, jam, and once in a while, build a beautiful piece and cheer.
 With no intend to impress.
 For the fun of it.
 Tell me designer, when was the last time you created a piece with someone?

 The few designers onstage didn’t convince me otherwise.
 While Sougwen Chung admitted she understood collaboration better after her Drawing Operations, she conceded that the perfect teammate would be her clone alter-ego.
-Jonas Eriksson, invited to talk about his beautiful skeuomorph GUIs, seemed absent.
-The audience, acquired to the functional austerity of Ableton Live, had a certain idea of the user experience.
-“Isn’t it better to turn real knobs?” asked people used to real life interaction and physicality.
+Jonas Eriksson, invited to talk about his beautiful skeuomorph GUIs, was preaching to an audience acquired to the functional austerity of Ableton Live.
+With a certain idea of the user experience; “Isn’t it better to turn real knobs?” asked people used to real life interaction and physicality.
 Designer, when was the last time you left the comfort of your softwares?